I have an idea for a new service group!

 - Sustained Service Project.
 This is a student-led project developed in direct response to a need identified by a local community.
 The project is accessible to other students and provides regular engagement with the community.
 Sustained service projects are affiliated with the Community House or Student Volunteers Council program and supported by their respective student leadership boards.
 (The staff advisor for Community House is Charlotte Collins.
 The staff advisor for SVC is Dave Brown.)

 - Advocacy Student Organization.
 This is a student-led group of students who have come together to organize, dialogue and advocate on behalf of a specific social issue or community.
 Student organizations may or may not incorporate a service component and/or a community partner to move their ideas into action.
-(The staff advisor for student organizations is Elsie Sheidler.)
+(The staff advisor for student organizations is Evan Schneider.)

 I submitted my proposal!
 Now what?

-Once your proposal is submitted and received, Pace staff advisors will come together to review your proposal.
-Staff review proposals on Mondays.
-To ensure a Monday review, your proposal must be submitted by 5:00 pm the Thursday prior.
-Within one week of this review, one of three things will happen:
+Once your proposal is submitted and received, Pace staff advisors will come together to review your proposal, then one of three things will happen:

 1. Additional questions, comments and/or other thoughts to help in clarifying your idea will be shared with you.